reiver/interledger-fellowship/README.md

 **Fediverse-native payments** are also a way of future-proofing the digital economy at a moment of profound technological shift.
 We are at the beginning of a new era of *human–computer interaction*, defined by AI-powered agents that can act, decide, and transact on behalf of individuals — giving rise to what can be understood as **agentic commerce**.
 Today, a small number of companies are already competing to control the infrastructure and interfaces through which these agents will operate.
-If that control consolidates, we risk recreating the same concentration of power that has defined previous generations of the internet — with a handful of corporations mediating access, extracting value, and setting the rules.
+If that control consolidates, we risk recreating the same concentration of power that has defined previous generations of the Internet — with a handful of corporations mediating access, extracting value, and setting the rules.
 **Fediverse-native payments**, by contrast, offer an open, interoperable commerce layer that agents can use without reliance on centralized gatekeepers — ensuring that this next phase of the Internet remains pluralistic, competitive, and aligned with the interests of the people and communities it serves.

 This vision is being realized through a project called **AssetFlow**, which aims to bring **Fediverse-native payments** into practice.